-Recreation Facilities Attendant III - Relief
+Recreation Facilities Maintenance Technician - Relief

-A Recreation Facilities Attendant III posted relief position may be utilized by the City for the purpose of vacation relief and when the Foreman and/or the full-time Attendant III position holders are not working a scheduled shift.
-This position will only be utilized where the incumbent holds and maintains all required qualifications specified for the Attendant III.
+A Recreation Facilities Maintenance Technician posted relief position may be utilized by the City for the purpose of vacation relief and when the Foreperson and/or the full-time RFMT position holders are not working a scheduled shift.
+This position will only be utilized where the incumbent holds and maintains all required qualifications specified for the RFMT position.

-Where there is no Foreman or Recreation Attendant III on shift, the most qualified and most senior Recreation Attendant I will be assigned the position of Lead Hand and be paid the appropriate differential as specified on Schedule "A".
+Where there is no Foreperson or Recreation Facilities Maintenance Technician on shift, the most qualified and most senior Recreation Attendant I will be assigned the position of Lead Hand and be paid the appropriate differential as specified in the Collective Agreement.

-Maintenance Crew and Operation Crew, Recreation Facilities at Trail Memorial Centre hour off for lunch.
+Maintenance Crew and Operation Crew, Recreation Facilities at Trail Memorial Centre off for lunch.